Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 481 male and 552 female full-time students in 2023, which is indicative of the value gender equality has at this school.
-There were 52 full-time graduate male and 157 full-time graduate female students at this school.
+The student body is coeducational, with 443 male and 521 female full-time students in 2024.
+52 full-time graduate men and 157 full-time graduate women attended this school.

 Student Population Diversity

-This school had 1 Asian students and 31 Afro-American students in 2023.
-80 undergraduate students at this school identified as Hispanic/Latino and 61 as multirace.
-The school also had 5 students who declared as Native Hawaiian or other Pacific Islander, and 27 American Indian or Alaska Native students.
+In 2024, out of the total number of students enrolled at the institution, the number of Asian students was 2, while the number of Afro-American students was 38.
+59 students at this school declared as Hispanic/Latino and 54 as multirace.
+The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, and 21 American Indian or Alaska Native students.
 There were also 1 students whose ethnicity is unknown.

 Cost

-Before submitting an application to any college or university, the financial component should be taken into account.
+Before you send an application to any college or university, you should take into account the financial component.
 Here are some data on the expenses that most students at this institution have.

 Tuition and Fees